 You may already have “smart” devices and appliances installed in your home without knowing it.
-If you can control your thermostat from a smartphone or turn your lights on and off while you’re on the other side of town – those are considered smart devices.
+If you can access your thermostat from your smartphone or flip your lights on and off while you’re on the other side of town – those are considered smart devices.

 Smart Leak Detectors

 When a pipe breaks or your basement or crawlspace floods due to heavy rain, it’s pretty obvious that your home is experiencing a serious water leak that can cause significant damage.
 But some leaks aren’t as noticeable.
 Even small water leaks from appliances or plumbing pipes can eventually add up, leading to higher bills and potential damage to your home.

 That’s where a smart water leak detector helps.
 Leak detectors are installed in bathrooms, basements, underneath the kitchen sink, and around water-using appliances.
 Smart leak detectors supervise home water usage and alert you with your smartphone if it detects excessive water usage in your home – which can indicate a leak hidden away.
 They should also notify you if they find a leak, or a running toilet.